awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug in Aurora Serverless v1 for PostgreSQL where connections being migrated during a scale event would be disconnected with the following message: ERROR: could not open relation with OID \.\.\.

-1. Aurora PostgreSQL now avoids falling behind on a read node that occurred when the backend blocked writing to the database client\.
+1. Aurora PostgreSQL no longer falls behind on a read node when the backend is blocked writing to the database client\.

 1. Fixed a bug that in rare cases caused a brief period of unavailability on a read replica when the storage volume grew\.